cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - Stretch(msg, params): Apply a key stretching function with parameters `params` to stretch the input `msg` and harden it against offline dictionary attacks.
 This function also needs to satisfy collision resistance.

-## Authenticated Key Exchange (AKE) Protocol {#deps-ake}

-OPAQUE additionally depends on a three-message Authenticated Key Exchange (AKE) protocol which satisfies the forward secrecy and KCI properties discussed in
-{{security-considerations}}.

-The AKE must define three messages `AuthInit`, `AuthResponse` and `AuthFinish` and provide the following functions for the client:

-- Start(): Initiate the AKE by producing message `AuthInit`.
-- ClientFinalize(client_identity, client_private_key,
-server_identity, server_public_key, `AuthInit`): upon receipt of the server's response `AuthResponse`, complete the protocol for the client, produce `AuthFinish`.

-The AKE protocol must provide the following functions for the server:

-- Response(server_identity, server_private_key, client_identity,
-client_public_key, `AuthInit`): upon receipt of a client's request `AuthInit`, engage in the AKE.
-- ServerFinalize(`AuthFinish`): upon receipt of a client's final AKE message `AuthFinish`, complete the protocol for the server.

-Both ClientFinalize and ServerFinalize return an error if authentication failed.
-In this case, clients and servers MUST NOT use any outputs from the protocol, such as `session_key` or `export_key` (defined below).

-Prior to the execution of these functions, both the client and the server MUST agree on a configuration; see {{configurations}} for details.

-This specification defines one particular AKE based on 3DH;
-see {{ake-protocol}}.
-3DH assumes a prime-order group as described in
-{{OPRF, Section 2.1}}.

 # Protocol Overview {#protocol-overview}